Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Simulation Results

-In Table~\ref{tab2}, we compare the required time steps by the state-of-the-art fast SC decoding algorithms in \cite{Sarkis2014Fast,Hanif2017Fast,Zheng2021Threshold} and the proposed fast SC decoding algorithm, where four code lengths $N \in \{128, 512, 1024, 4096\}$ and five code rates $R \in \{1/6, 1/3, 1/2, 2/3, 5/6\}$ are considered.
+In Table~\ref{tab3}, we compare the time steps required by the state-of-the-art fast SC decoding algorithms in \cite{Sarkis2014Fast,Hanif2017Fast,Condo2018Generalized,Zheng2021Threshold} and the proposed fast SC decoding algorithm, where two code lengths $N \in \{512, 4096\}$ and five code rates $R \in \{1/6, 1/3, 1/2, 2/3, 5/6\}$ are considered.
 The FSSC decoding algorithm proposed in \cite{Sarkis2014Fast}, which takes Rate-0, Rate-1, REP and SPC nodes into consideration, is selected as the baseline.
-Furthermore, the decoding of Type I-V nodes \cite{Hanif2017Fast} and SR0/REP nodes \cite{Zheng2021Threshold} are progressively applied to the baseline algorithm, leading to two hybrid fast SC decoders, namely HFSC1 and HFSC2.
-To evaluate the effects of the proposed SR1/SPC nodes on the decoding speed, the decoding of Rate-0, Rate-1, REP, SPC and SR0/REP nodes is combined with the decoding of the proposed SR1/SPC node in Algorithm~\ref{alg5}, and the resulting fast SC decoder with sequence nodes, abbreviated as SN-FSC, is used for comparison.
+Furthermore, the decoding of Type I-V nodes \cite{Hanif2017Fast}, G-REP and G-PC nodes \cite{Condo2018Generalized}, and SR0/REP nodes \cite{Zheng2021Threshold} are progressively applied to the baseline algorithm, leading to three hybrid fast SC decoders, namely HFSC1, HFSC2 and HFSC3, respectively.
+To evaluate the effects of the proposed SR1/SPC nodes on the decoding speed, the decoding of Rate-0, Rate-1, REP, SPC and SR0/REP nodes is combined with the decoding of the proposed SR1/SPC node in Algorithm~\ref{alg3}, and the resulting fast SC decoder with sequence nodes, abbreviated as SN-FSC, is used for comparison.
 The decoding latency of the proposed SN-FSC decoder is measured by the average number of time steps at $E_b/N_0 = \{0.0,1.0,2.0,3.0,4.0\}$ dB, since the required time steps of decoding SR1/SPC nodes $T_{\textrm{SR1/SPC}}$ is an variable affected by the channel condition, while those of the baseline algorithms are fixed.
-Besides, the minimum and maximum numbers of required time steps are also presented, which are denoted by `LB' and `UB', respectively.
-As can be seen, the proposed decoder requires fewer time steps with respect to the other decoders for all considered $N$ and $R$.
+Besides, the minimum and maximum numbers of required time steps are also presented, which are denoted by `LB' and `UB', respectively. {In order to gain further speedup, we also present a relaxed fast SC decoder with sequence nodes, namely the SN-RFSC decoder, where the SR1/SPC nodes are decoded as RG-PC nodes by ignoring the frozen bits in the SR1/SPC descendant nodes \cite{Condo2018Generalized}.} As can be seen, the proposed decoder requires fewer time steps with respect to the other decoders for all considered $N$ and $R$.
 For different values of $N$, it can be observed that the gain brought by decoding the proposed SR1/SPC nodes increases with $R$.
-In particular, when $N=512,R=5/6$ and $E_b/N_0=4.0$ dB, the proposed decoder can save up to 58.6\% and 36.1\% time steps as compared to the FSSC decoder and the HFSC2 decoder.
+In particular, when $N=512,R=5/6$ and $E_b/N_0=4.0$ dB, the proposed decoder can save up to 62.9\% and 43.8\% time steps as compared to the FSSC decoder and the HFSC2 decoder.
 However, the speedup gain is limited when the code length is short and the code rate is low, which is mainly because the numbers of SR1/SPC nodes in these cases are small.
 Besides, the gain brought by SR1/SPC nodes is larger when $E_b/N_0$ is higher, and when $E_b/N_0=4.0$ dB the decoding latency $T_{\textrm{SR1/SPC}}$ tends to approach the lower bound $T_{\textrm{SR1}}$.
-This implies that the S-PCs of the SR1/SPC nodes are naturally satisfied under good channel conditions.
+This implies that the S-PCs of the SR1/SPC nodes are automatically satisfied under good channel conditions. {It can also be observed that the SN-RFSC decoder has the minimum number of required time steps, i.e., it can achieve the decoding latency lower bound of the SN-FSC decoder.
+However, as can be seen from Fig.~\ref{fig:5} and Fig.~\ref{fig:6}, employing this relaxed decoder also incurs severe performance loss as compared to the conventional SC decoder, thus it may not be suitable for practical implementation. }